TimBoleslawsky/data-science-vault/Notes/Locality-Sensitive Hashing.md

 Locality-Sensitive Hashing (LSH) is a powerful technique designed to efficiently find similar items in high-dimensional data, especially when exact nearest neighbor search becomes too slow or impractical.

 The basic problem we want to solve with LSH is known as the nearest neighbor search.
-In high-dimensional spaces, exact methods, more on them here: [[Spatial Data Structures]], become computationally expensive or even infeasible due to the curse of dimensionality.
+In high-dimensional spaces, exact methods, more on them here: [Spatial Data Structures](Spatial%20Data%20Structures.md), become computationally expensive or even infeasible due to the curse of dimensionality.

 This is where Approximate Nearest Neighbor (ANN) techniques come in.
 LSH is one such technique that allows sublinear-time retrieval of similar items by sacrificing a small amount of accuracy.
 Just like with spatial data structures, we build a specialized data structure to do this.
 ## Approximate Nearest Neighbor